iainjp/dockery-flasky-fun/README.md

 # Brief explanation

 The Dockerfile contains the steps to build a Docker container image.
-This includes installing Python and pip, installing the ap dependencies, and running the app.
+This includes installing Python and pip, installing the app dependencies, and running the app.

-Once this container image is built, we can create a new container, redirecting our host port 80 to the container port 5000.
+Once this container image is built, we can create a new container from it, redirecting our host port 80 to the container port 5000.
 We can then access the containerized app via our host port 80.

 # Credit